node-saml/xml-crypto/README.md

 - `idAttribute` - string - default `Id` or `ID` or `id` - the name of the attribute that contains the id of the element
 - `privateKey` - string or Buffer - default `null` - the private key to use for signing
 - `publicCert` - string or Buffer - default `null` - the public certificate to use for verifying
-- `signatureAlgorithm` - string - default `http://www.w3.org/2000/09/xmldsig#rsa-sha1` - the signature algorithm to use
+- `signatureAlgorithm` - string - the signature algorithm to use
 - `canonicalizationAlgorithm` - string - default `undefined` - the canonicalization algorithm to use
 - `inclusiveNamespacesPrefixList` - string - default `null` - a list of namespace prefixes to include during canonicalization
 - `implicitTransforms` - string[] - default `[]` - a list of implicit transforms to use during verification